AleksandrRogachev94/CV-Service/README.md

 docker-compose up --build
 ```

+It will install all the required images and run the containers.
+When it's finished, go to `http://localhost:8080`.
+API is accessible via `http://localhost:8080/api`.

 To use the app, you need AWS credentials to access S3 and Rekognition services.
 Add `.env` file in both API and Processor folders.

 ```bash